SebastianAhl/Java_Selenium_Tutorial/README.md

 4. In System Variables:
 - New... --> Variable name: JAVA_HOME --> Variable value: C:\Program Files\Java\jdk-21
 - Path --> Edit... --> New --> C:\Program Files\Java\jdk-21\bin
+- A system restart is recommended
 5. Open Command Line --> java --version --> you should see the version installed

+## Maven
+1. Download binary zip archive [Apache Maven](https://maven.apache.org/download.cgi)
+2. Extract it to c:\maven
+3. You should find a folder inside the maven folder called "apache-maven-3.9.6".
+Inside there are for example the LICENSE and README.txt files
+4. Open Environment Variables
+5. In System Variables:
+- Path --> Edit... --> New --> C:\maven\apache-maven-3.9.6\bin
+- A system restart is recommended
+6. Open Command Line --> mvn --version --> you should see the version installed

 ## Selenium
 1. Download the Selenium WebDriver